-More fundamentally, this phone ships with 256G or 512G internal storage, and no good means to populate it, apart from occasional media downloads, exhaustive and perilous brute-force copies, and software that slavishly complies with Android's increasingly draconian requirements.
-That's a kind of device, but it's not a PC replacement.
-While some other vendors still ship phones with microSD support, the fact that the leading Android hardware maker is now crafting content islands seems a likely and regrettable harbinger of Android's closed future.
+More fundamentally, this phone ships with 256G or 512G internal storage, and no good means to populate it, apart from occasional media downloads, exhaustive and perilous brute-force copies, and software that slavishly complies with Android's increasingly authoritarian requirements.
+That's a kind of device, but it's not a PC replacement, and it's not going to attract a lot of quality programs.
+While other vendors still make phones with microSD support, the fact that the leading Android hardware maker is now crafting content islands seems a likely and regrettable harbinger of Android's closed future.

 All the forgoing being said, the sky hasn't fallen in full.

 For users of the Fold3—and all other content islands like it—the Mergeall team has come up with a new way to use Mergeall to update on-phone content to match that on a PC (where PC means any Windows, macOS, or Linux device).
 It's a manual procedure that uses custom code and a new script that batches changes, and requires a dedicated external drive to serve as a proxy for the phone.
 But it does not require POSIX USB access or microSD card, and does not rely on phone rooting or any of the impractically slow network-based alternatives to USB which we explored earlier.

 This fix is largely automated by scripts we'll meet in moment, but as a summary, here are its core concepts and steps: